cmoore/cmoore.github.com/_posts/2012-12-19-common-lisp-macros.md

 #### Thinking in macros

-What you're telling lisp is, in essence, 'parse this chunk first, and then insert the result into the code, and parse again'.
+What you're telling lisp is, in essence, 'evaluate the form preceded by the backquote first, ....
+FUCK... this chunk first, and then insert the result into the code, and parse again'.

 {% highlight cl %}